-Another case study on sentence revision difficulties and grammatical development comes from Huang, Xiaobei, Xiangzhi, and Snedeker (in press), who used an act-out during eyetracking task to investigate the development of passive sentences in Mandarin-speaking adults and 5-year-old children.
+Another case study on sentence revision difficulties and grammatical development comes from Huang et al. (2013), who used an act-out during eye-tracking task to investigate the development of passive sentences in Mandarin-speaking adults and 5-year-old children.
 As is well known, the production and comprehension of passive sentences develops relatively late in childhood.
-Although there is a disagreement on the source of the immaturity (e.g., biological maturation, low frequency in the input, etc.), many accounts hold that children's grammatical knowledge is non-adult-like in some ways (e.g., Borer & Wexler, 1987; Demuth, 1989; Fox & Grodzinsky, 1998; Savage, Lieven, Theakston, & Tomasello, 2003. cf. Messenger, Branigan, & McLean, 2011).
+Although there is a disagreement on the source of the immaturity (e.g., biological maturation of argument movement, thematic role transmission, low frequency in the input), many accounts hold that children's grammatical knowledge is non-adult-like in some ways (e.g., Borer & Wexler, 1987; Fox & Grodzinsky, 1998; Savage, Lieven, Theakston, & Tomasello, 2003. cf. Bencini & Valian, 2008; Demuth, 1989; Demuth et al. 2010; Messenger, Branigan, & McLean, 2011).
 While it may be true that some aspects of children's passive grammar are not entirely adult-like, Huang et al. hypothesized that some of the difficulties may result from difficulties in revising incremental (mis-)interpretation of the first noun as the agent (for related suggestions, see also Maratsos, Fox, Becker, & Chalkley, 1985; Stromswold, Eisenband, Norland, & Ratzan, 2002).
-In order to test this question, Huang et al. examined children's interpretation of passives in Mandarin, which allows an active (SVO) or passive (OVS) sentence with the same word order (7) with the use of special morphosyntactic markers: BA indicates that the preceding noun is an agent and the following noun is a patient, and BEI indicates the opposite thematic role assignment (for a review of syntactic properties of these markers, see Huang, Li, & Li, 2009).
+In order to test this question, Huang et al. examined children's interpretation of passives in Mandarin, which allows an active (SOV) or passive (OSV) sentence with the same word order (7) with the use of special morpho-syntactic markers: BA indicates that the preceding noun is an agent and the following noun is a patient, and BEI indicates the opposite thematic role assignment (for a review of syntactic properties of these markers, see Huang, Li, & Li, 2009).